Woman keeps punching people in the face, robbing them: police

 MANHATTAN — The search is on for two individuals wanted for a pattern of assaults and robberies in Manhattan in the past few weeks, police said.

-The first incident happened in the early morning hours Saturday, August 24 on West 26th Street.
-A 24-year-old woman was walking when she was approached by an identified woman and man.
-The woman punched the victim in the face before both she and the man
+The first incident happened in the early morning hours Saturday, Aug.
+24 on West 26th Street.
+According to police, a 24-year-old woman was walking when she was approached by an identified woman and man.
+The woman allegedly punched the victim in the face before both she and the man removed the victim's purse and fled eastbound.

 The victim suffered pain and bruising but refused medical attention.
 The victim's purse contained a cell phone, cash and credit cards.